 requires a $50 non-refundable fee.

-Deadlines for applications for admission to a Graduate Economics Program without full consideration for an assistantship are:
+The deadline for applications for admission to a Graduate Economics Program without full consideration for a scholarship is:

 - Fall entrance - June 15

-If a relevant deadline above has passed, please contact the Economics Graduate Program Director, Dr. Thomas Kelly, to ask whether your application can still be considered.
+If a relevant deadline above has passed, please contact the Economics Graduate Program Director, Dr. Van Pham, to ask whether your application can still be considered.

 ONLINE APPLICATION - At the following link, choose the program "Economics" and then select "M.S.Eco"